 - Chopped parsley to garnish

 - Start by heating the vegetable oil, over medium heat, and frying the pita squares (stale works better than fresh) until golden and crispy.
 Transfer to a plate lined with paper towel to soak the extra grease.
-Reserve.
+Set aside

 - Prepare the sauce by combining the mashed garlic and the yogurt.
 Whisk until smooth.
 Add the tahini while whisking and, finally, the lime juice.
 Season with salt and pepper and reserve.
 (Refrigerate if not using right away!)